Appalachian Tail: Woody Gap to Ramrock Mountain

 Hiking south from Woody Gap, the Appalachian Trail rolls elevation, trailing southwest around Black Mountain’s circumference.
 Just-out-of-sight views extend trail left between trees.
 The trail winds through a rocky, ferny, outcrop and boulder-filled forest.

 The trail descends elevation, departing Black Mountain and leaving the Woody Gap highway sounds in the distance.
-The Appalachian Trail levels briefly at 1.3 miles before beginning an ascent of Ramrock Mountain.
+The Appalachian Trail levels briefly at 1.3 miles before beginning a steady climb.

-The trail begins climbing Ramrock Mountain, ascending elevation on boulders and rough-hewn stone stairs.
+The trail ascends Ramrock Mountain, climbing elevation on boulders and rough-hewn stone stairs.
 The Appalachian Trail reaches the Ramrock Mountain summit at 1.5 miles, catching stunning views from a large rock outcrop at the summit.

 North of the Ramrock Mountain overlook, there’s a just-off-trail campsite with a stone fire ring.
 The Ramrock Mountain campsite is one of our favorites on the Appalachian Trail in Georgia, offering stunning sunrise views on clear mornings.
 (Our other favorite?
 The summit campsite at Wolf Laurel Top north of Neels Gap and Blood Mountain.)

 Departing the summit, the Appalachian Trail dives elevation to Jacks Gap, reaching the gap at 1.65 miles before climbing to a second Ramrock Mountain peak.
 The trail climbs to reach the second Ramrock Mountain summit at 1.9 miles – and as with the first, it’s complete with an outcrop overlook and summit campsite.